HL7/fhir-subscription-backport-ig/input/pagecontent/components.md

-The subscription mechanism is composed of three parts:
+The FHIR Topic-Based Subscription Model is composed of three parts:

 * [Subscription Topic](#subscription-topics)
   * What is it?